Leigh railway station (Staffordshire)

-Leigh railway station was a railway station in Staffordshire, England.
+Leigh railway station was a railway station that served the village of Leigh in the East Staffordshire district of Staffordshire, England.

 The railway line between Stoke-on-Trent and Uttoxeter was opened by the North Staffordshire Railway (NSR) in 1848 and a station to serve the village of Church Leigh was opened at the same time.

 The station remained open until 1966 but goods facilities had been withdrawn in 1964.